 An original academic research paper on a relevant topic of your choosing (within certain constraints and after consultation with the instructor) may constitute the final project.
 This will give students the opportunity to explore in depth a facet of the subject matter that fits with their personal interests.
 Be sure to explain, not just assert, how the chosen topic illustrates something about one or more social problems.

-The paper must be a minimum of 3000 words of text (typewritten, numbered, double-spaced, 1 inch margins, Times New Roman 12-point font and, preferably, double-sided), utilizing a minimum of ten outside sources (at least 5 books and at least 5 articles), in addition to citing the course text for a minimum total of 11 sources.
+The text of the paper (not including cover page, certification statement, abstract, references, annotations, appendices, etc.) must be a minimum of 3000 words (typewritten, numbered pages, double-spaced, 1 inch margins, Times New Roman 12-point font (or equivalent) and, preferably, double-sided), utilizing a minimum of ten outside sources (at least 5 books and at least 5 articles), in addition to citing the course text for a minimum total of 11 sources.
 Each of the 11 minimum sources must be annotated with a brief single-spaced summary or explanation of that source; additional sources can be annotated, but they do not have to be.
-There should also be an abstract, or author’s summary, at the beginning of the paper and a word count and certification statement (see below) on the cover page (the first page of your actual paper is page 1 and you should start at the top of it without repeating any information from the cover page).
+There should also be an abstract, or author’s summary, at the beginning of the paper and a word count and certification statement (see below) on the cover page (the first page of your actual paper/text is page 1 and you should start at the top of it without repeating any information from the cover page).

-All facts and ideas not your own (e.g. concepts, quotes, paraphrases, statistics, stories) must be properly cited with any academically-recognized citation method.
+All facts and ideas not your own (e.g. concepts, quotes, paraphrases, statistics, stories, graphics, photos, etc.) must be properly cited with any academically-recognized citation method.
 The paper should be given a good title and wrapped with a cover page at the beginning and the annotated bibliography at the end.